PocketWebToolsPocketWebTools

 Free text-to-speech that runs in your browser

 Turn any text into natural-sounding speech without uploading a single character.
-This tool runs Kokoro-82M, a high-quality open voice model, entirely inside your browser using WebGPU, with a WebAssembly fallback for devices without it.
+This tool runs Kokoro-82M, a high-quality open source voice model, entirely inside your browser using WebGPU, with a WebAssembly fallback for devices without it.
 Type or paste your text, pick a voice, choose a speaking speed, and download a WAV file.
 No account, no API key, no per-character fee, and nothing ever leaves your device.

 The same engine drives both privacy and price.
 Because the model lives in your browser, we have no inference bill to recover, no logs to keep, and nothing to upsell.
 Once the model is cached it even works offline.